seth586/guides/FreeNAS/bitcoin/freenas_4_electrum.md

 ```

 ### Bonus: Reverse proxy configuration for domain & SSL certificate access
-If you want to access electrum without using a VPN or TOR, you can have a SSL encrypted connection by configuring your [reverse proxy](https://github.com/seth586/guides/blob/master/FreeNAS/webserver/6_reverse_proxy.md) config file by appending the data below to your main nginx config file located at `/usr/local/etc/nginx/nginx.conf` in your reverseproxy jail:
+If you want to access electrum without using a VPN or TOR, you can have a SSL encrypted connection by configuring your [reverse proxy](https://github.com/seth586/guides/blob/master/FreeNAS/webserver/6_reverse_proxy.md) config file by appending the data below to the bottom of `/usr/local/etc/nginx/nginx.conf` in your reverseproxy jail:
 ```
 ### ELECTRUM.EXAMPLE.COM
 stream {